If a rock contains many circular features, then it is probably not a meteorite

 Several of the rocks depicted below are amygdaloidal basalts.

 Chondritic meteorites contain spherical chondrules.
-Chondrules are rarely greater than 1 mm in diameter.
-Here are some meteorites with large chondrules.
+Chondrules are rarely greater than 2 mm in diameter.
+Here are some chondrites with easy-to-see chondrules.
 All of these photos are of sawn faces.

 In CB chondrites, the iron-nickel metal is sometimes round: Gujba | Arguin 001

 The NWA 7034 clan of martian meteorites is the only meteorite of which I am aware that has large “round things” in it.
 The round things are impact-melt spherules, not chondrules.